mustafaakdemir24/w3schools-git-course/README.md

 This repository is build step by step in tutorial.

-It now inclued steps for GitHub.
+It now includes steps for GitHub.